finzzz/wgzero/README.md

 #### Full Routing
 - Assign unique public IPv6 to each clients.
-- I have tested this feature on Linode.
-Hetzner, and Vultr (need ndppd).
-- You need to have IPv6 address similar to `2001:a:b:c::/64`.
+- You need to have an IPv6 address and a block of /64 IPv6 addresses.
-    - notice the colons, it means that you can assign multiple addresses to clients.
+  - IPv6 address should be assigned to main interface and /64 is reserved for wireguard
+  - If you only get /64 from VPS provider, you need to split it into smaller blocks and install ndppd (see [example](docs/fr.md))
-    - **(Recommended)** you can get free IPv6 block from tunnelbroker.net, /64 is enough.
+  - If you don't have it, you can get free IPv6 from [Tunnelbroker](https://tunnelbroker.net/) (see [example]](docs/tunnelbroker.md))
-- **Make sure you don't assign those IP addresses to any interfaces.**
-  Except with tunnelbroker default configuration.
 <details>
   <summary>see image</summary>
   <img src="https://raw.githubusercontent.com/finzzz/wgzero/master/static/fr.jpg" width="500" height="275">